bearkillerPT/react-native-nordic-thingy/README.md

 # react-native-nordic-thingy
+This library is not usable yet.
+I've started development on it, but it's not high priority so it might take a bit.
 Used to manage the BLE connection to Nordic THINGY devices.
-It subscribes to the many sensor notifications and parses the values.
+It subscribes to the many sensor notifications, parses the values and makes them available in a React hook.

 ## Installation